eggr7/carmole_game/README.md

 Flutter Official Docs

 ## 📝 TODO
-Implement animation for moving the crane left and right
+- Implement smooth animation for crane movement

-Add collision and match logic for clearing cars
+- Add collision/match logic to clear cars (4+ in a line)

-Display score and match counters
+- Display score, level, and match counters in HUD

-Add sound and particle effects
+- Add sound and particle effects

-Refine car sprites and visual effects
+- Refine car sprites and visual polish

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ### * Feel free to contribute, report bugs, or suggest features! *